Nampeyo 1 (unsigned)Culture:

 “Nampeyo frequently applied a thin slip of white clay to the surface with a swab of wool, and the pot was set aside again to dry (Kramer, 1996:72).”

 Second, bowl 1993-04 is a pivotal pot because its interior design, labled “bird hanging from sky band,” persisted as a central design motif throughout Nampeyo’s painting career, from at least 1893 until she became functionally blind and could no longer paint, about 1920.
 I believe the design played a key role in Nampeyo’s development as an artist.
 By repeatedly drawing variations of this design Nampeyo trained her mind, eye and hand and absorbed the pottery vision of ancient Hopi potters.
 Artists today intentionally use the same learning technique when they set up a easel in a museum and copy a master work.
-As a result of repeatedly drawing versions of the bird-hanging-from-sky-band design, Nampeyo developed six iconic design techniques that would mark her as a “genius” ceramicist.
-See the details below.
+As a result of repeatedly drawing versions of this bird-hanging-from-sky-band design, Nampeyo developed six iconic design techniques that would mark her as a “genius” ceramicist.
+(See the discussion below and Appendix B, Section #4) A comparison of the design on the ancient bowl with the design on bowl 1993-04 indicates that Nampeyo was evolving her style even as she painted this bowl.

 Bowl 1993-04 is well-formed.
 The bottom and sides are of even thickness, substantial but not thick.
 The rim has the extra coil that characterizes Nampeyo’s Sikyatki Revival bowls.
 The bowl is slipped on both the interior and exterior, though an extra coat of particularly white slip seems to have been have been applied to the interior below the rim coil.
 Where the slip has crackled or flaked, it reveals that a light-colored clay was used for the body of the bowl.